bravecobra/emojivoto-dotnet/README.md

 ### No monitoring, just console logging

 Without passing extra parameters/environment vars, this setup does only basic console logging.
 This is the use case of many applications today that don't have any monitoring in place and just for file logging.
 You forces you to go fetch the logs from the servers where the application is running and spitting through endless lines of logs to find a clue of what is going on.
-In multithreaded apps that's even harder as you get the loglines ordered by timestamp, so threads get merged together in the logfiles.
+In multithreaded apps that's even harder as you get the log lines ordered by timestamp, so threads get merged together in the log files.

 The profile `app` is passed to only deploy the services of the app itself.